burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 35. **Do not underestimate the algorithmic level.** Several tricks that can be done at the algorithm level:
     * Store pre-computed results
     * Early cutoffs
-    * Use a clever pruning strategy if the algorithm has combinatorial search nature.
+    * Use a clever pruning strategy if the algorithm has a combinatorial search nature.

 37. **If the algorithm has internal/meta parameters to tune decide how to choose them.** Several strategies to decide internal parameters in the algorithm to use: